 On the electronic submission form, you will be asked to submit the names of research committee members who have asked to receive the document electronically and the names of committee members for whom you are submitting printed copies.
 If we learn from a faculty member that they have not approved receiving an electronic copy, you will need to submit a printed copy and the 8-week review period for the entire committee will restart on the date the printed copy is distributed.

-Printed copies may be submitted in person or by mail (including UPS, FedEx, etc.) to the following address:
+Printed copies may be submitted in person to the East Studio Building Room 120 or by mail (including UPS, FedEx, etc.) to the following address:

 Music Graduate Office

 1201 E. 3rd Street